Skip to main content

 Center Overview

-The Center for Quantum Technologies (CQT) — an alliance between Purdue University, Indiana University Bloomington and Indiana University–Purdue University Indianapolis (IUPUI) campuses, and the University of Notre Dame — will partner with industry and government stakeholders to identify compelling needs and challenges and then develop novel quantum technologies to address them.
+The Center for Quantum Technologies (CQT) — an alliance between Purdue University, Indiana University (both Bloomington and Indianapolis campuses), and the University of Notre Dame — partners with industry and government stakeholders to identify compelling needs and challenges and then develop novel quantum technologies to address them.
 Quantum technologies can harness the properties of single atoms or particles of light.
 They are relevant to sensing, imaging, metrology, communications, and cryptography, and they have the potential to transform intelligence, financial security, computing, medicine, navigation, and other areas.
 We have entered the second quantum revolution, but it is still in its infancy, and the nascent quantum industry requires significant fundamental research to mature novel technologies.

-The CQT will focus academic creativity and innovation on addressing key industry problems and concerns for quantum technologies.
-In partnership with our industry members, the CQT researchers will use their expertise in quantum science and engineering to develop and transfer foundational knowledge into industry-relevant quantum devices, systems, and algorithms.
+The CQT focuses on academic creativity and innovation to address key industry problems and concerns for quantum technologies.
+In partnership with our industry members, the CQT researchers use their expertise in quantum science and engineering to develop and transfer foundational knowledge into industry-relevant quantum devices, systems, and algorithms.

 Universities